CheeseCake87/CheeseCake87/markdown/2023-08-11_making-improvements-to-the-flask-static-site-generator.md

 ```
-Publish = True
+Publish: True
-date = 2023-08-11 20:37:22 +0100
+date: 2023-08-11 20:37:22 +0100
-title = Making improvements to the Flask Static Site Generator
+title: "Making improvements to the Flask Static Site Generator"
-description = In this post, I talk about the improvements I've made to the Flask static site generator.
+description: "In this post, I talk about the improvements I've made to the Flask static site generator."
 ```

 If you haven't already seen the previous post about how I use Flask to statically generate this site, you